Kingdom Hearts Cheat Sheet - Part 3

 May this cheat sheet continue to be your guiding key

-And to round off and wrap up on you KH lessons;
+And to round off and wrap up on your Kingdom Hearts lessons;

 In My Opinion These Games Didn’t Add a Lot to The Overall Story However You Should Probably Try Them At Least Once

 Fans that have their fingers in every single one of the Kingdom Hearts pies will disagree with me but the following games I believe are worth trying however don’t necessarily bring much to the table.
 Again, it’s totally up to you which games you decide to play and which you skip over.

 Kingdom Hearts Coded (2009) / Re:Coded (2010)

 If you weren’t already confused by all the different iterations of each game, it’s about to get even worse.
 Kingdom Hearts Coded was originally released in 2009, it is a mobile game that didn’t receive a release outside of Japan.
 Kingdom Hearts Re:Coded that was released in 2010/11 is the developed Nintendo DS version of Kingdom Hearts Coded.
 With me so far?

 As mentioned previously, I don’t like DS RPG’s so you guessed it, I tried this multiple times and never finished it.
 Similar to 358/2 Days though, Re:Coded received a 3 hour cutscene compilation on the PS3 and PS4 HD remasters.
 So if there were any important plot points, I got ‘em.
 The game is basically a rehash of Kingdom Hearts 1 to put it bluntly.
 It takes place after Kingdom Hearts 2 and if I remember rightly you basically play through slightly different, digital versions of the worlds you encountered in Kingdom Hearts 1.
 If you decide to pick this game up, you’ll understand what I mean.

 Kingdom Hearts χ [chi] / Kingdom Hearts Unchained χ [chi] (2013 – Present)